stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 matter a careful search was made.
 A recently arrested vagrant, under promise of immunity from prosecution on any additional charge, at last consented to guide a party of troopers to the spot;
 and there was found in that hasty cache a very hideous and shameful thing.
-It would not be well for the national&mdash;or even the international&mdash;sense of decorum if the public were ever to know what was uncovered by that awestruck party.
+It would not be well for the national--or even the international--sense of decorum if the public were ever to know what was uncovered by that awestruck party.
 There was no mistaking it, even by these far from studious officers; and telegrams to Washington ensued with feverish rapidity.